ksindi/interview-questions/vp-engineering.md

 1. How is managing a manager different from managing individual contributors?
 1. How do you deal with someone who disagrees with a decision?
 Walk me through an example.
 1. What do you think about micromanaging?
 When (if ever) is it okay to micromanage?
+1. How do you define boundaries between roles?
+1. Do you prefer teams of specialists or generalists?
+Why?

 ## Engineer Growth, Organization and Hiring
 1. How do you assess an engineer's strengths and areas of growth?